Your Guide to DC Intestate Succession

 Even if a person has property or assets in several states, the court will generally open a probate case in the location where they were domiciled, i.e., where their primary residence or home is.
 However, probate courts in other states may have jurisdiction over the personal property the deceased person had there.

-If your relative died intestate, or you do not have a will and are worried about dying intestate in the District of Columbia, you should understand how DC intestate succession laws work.
+If your relative died intestate, or you do not have a will and are worried about dying intestate in Washington DC, you should understand how DC intestate succession laws work.
 You may also consider hiring a professional estate planning attorney as soon as possible to keep your loved ones out of court and prevent possible conflict.

 How Does Intestate Succession Work in DC?

 The probate court in DC oversees the succession process, whether the decedent dies with a will or without one.
 The process starts when an interested party files a probate petition with the court.
 This is a request for the court to open the probate estate, appoint a personal representative, and distribute the property accordingly.

 DC Code § 20–304 outlines all the information that a probate petition must contain to be validly considered by the court.
 If the petition is accepted, the court appoints an administrator for the intestate estate.
 With intestate succession, the surviving spouse (if any) is usually the first to be considered for the role of the personal representative.
 DC Code § 20–303 lists the order of priority for individuals who could be appointed as personal representatives.

 Will DC Get Your Property?

 In rare cases where a decedent has no surviving spouse, descendant, or known family, ownership of their estate is transferred to the state by a principle known as “escheat.”
 However, this seldom happens because the law operates in a way that even remote relatives are given preference over the state.

 How Are Assets Shared Under DC’s Intestate Succession Law?

 The primary heirs of a deceased’s estate are the decedent’s surviving spouse or domestic partner and the surviving descendants.